evo-cloud/hmake/docs/DockerDriver.md

 and you may eventually see some error messages like `permission denied` when you do something outside.

+## Known Issues

+- Docker machine backed by VirtualBox: Docker for Mac is recommended instead of VirtualBox
+    - Unstable NAT service: the NAT service from VirtualBox will eventually disconnect;
+    - Hard link not supported: hard links can't be created on mapped volumes;
+- Time drifting inside the VM: with Docker for Mac, the time may drift because there's no time synchronization at current stage;
+- Memory exhaust: observed with Docker for Mac, restart Docker service solve the problem;
+- Docker `--label` bug: Docker _1.12_ has a bug parsing command line `--label` which works with Docker _1.11_, putting labels inside `Dockerfile` works fine.

 ## Limits

 On Linux, _docker-machine_ is not supported, docker daemon must run on the same